-The Investment Partnership's financial statements include investments valued at \$1,585.5 million (119.5% of net assets) and \$1,307.6 million (152.7% of net assets) as of December 31, 2009 and 2008, respectively.
-At December 31, 2009 and 2008, investments included \$10.5 million and \$4.2 million, respectively, of investments valued based upon quoted market prices.
+The Investment Partnership's financial statements include investments valued at \$1,592.2 million (112.0% of net assets) and \$1,585.5 million (119.5% of net assets) as of June 30, 2010 and December 31, 2009, respectively.
+At June 30, 2010 and December 31, 2009, investments included \$43.7 million and \$10.5 million, respectively, of investments valued based upon quoted market prices.
 The remainder of the investments' fair values have been estimated by the Managing General Partner's board of directors in the absence of readily determinable fair values.
 However, because of the inherent uncertainty of the valuation, the estimated value may differ materially from the value that would have been realized had a disposal of the investments been made between a willing buyer and seller.
 Additionally, widespread economic uncertainty, slowing capital and consumer spending, indeterminate credit markets, volatile equity returns and the entry of powerful new entities such as sovereign wealth funds into the global investment landscape could have effects on the fair values of such investments in the future periods.
 As part of the valuation process, the Managing Investment Partner considers whether any investments are permanently impaired.
 The impact of a permanent impairment is the realization of the loss from unrealized depreciation on investments.
-During the years ended December 31, 2009 and 2008, the Investment Partnership recognized \$39.8 million and \$0, respectively, of permanent impairments.
+During the six months ended June 30, 2010 and 2009, the Investment Partnership recognized \$11.2 million and \$39.8 million, respectively, of permanent impairments.